Futurizt/everscale-whitepaper/everscale-whitepaper/chapter-two-ever-kernel-ek/smft-soft-majority-fault-tolerance-consensus.md

 Validators will send a Block Receipt — a block hash signed by a BLS signature to all BPs.
 When a BP collects 51% of Receipts it will broadcast a multiplied Receipts and a numbered list of validators it got receipts from.
 The Validators that are not sending Block Receipts over some period of time or within a particular delay must be slashed.

-The MC will verify the broadcast proof message by decrypting the block hash using multiplication of  pubkeys of validators which provided receipts and comparing it with the a collator’s block hash.
+The MC will verify the broadcast proof message by decrypting the block hash using multiplication of  pubkeys of validators which provided receipts and comparing it with the collator’s block hash.
 Passing the check for 51% of validators will finalize the block if no NACK messages have been received so far.
 Assuming there are 200 neighbors and that there are less than 50% of malicious validators, getting 50%+1 receipt guarantees that there is 2-200 probability for broadcast not to happen.

 Now that we proved 51% of validators got the block, let's choose a set of verifiers.&#x20;